 Effects on other treatments

-Rituximab may be prescribed alongside other drugs, including methotrexate.
-However, some drugs may interact with rituximab so check with your doctor before starting any new medications, and remember to mention you’re on rituximab if you’re treated by anyone other than your usual rheumatology team.
+Check with your doctor before starting any new medications.
+Always remember to mention you’re on rituximab if you’re treated by anyone other than your usual healthcare team.

 Fertility, pregnancy and breastfeeding

-The guidelines now state there's no need for men to stop rituximab treatment when trying to father a baby.
+It is considered safe for men to continue taking rituximab while trying to father a baby.